-Step 2 – Figure out What I’m Doing
+Step 2 – Figure Out What I’m Doing

-When you’re approved for the Merch by Amazon program, you initially are allowed a total of 10 product listings.
+When you’re approved for the Merch by Amazon program, you are initially allowed a total of 10 product listings.
 In addition, you can only publish one product per day.

 The Amazon team reviews all product submissions for specific criteria such as quality, adherence to technical requirements, and legal compliance.

-And there are also legal requirements, to make sure you are not infringing on someone else’s copyright, trademark, or using questionable language or content.
+And there are also legal requirements to make sure you are not infringing on someone else’s copyright, trademark, or using questionable language or content.

-And then there’s also the basic quality control of spelling words correctly, and making sure your design looks decent on the shirt.
+And then there’s also the basic quality control of spelling words correctly and making sure your design looks decent on the shirt.

 And in case you are interested, here are the product listings that I currently have live on Merch by Amazon:

-As a Merch by Amazon seller, once you have made 10 successful sales, you will be reviewed for advancement to the next level.
+As a Merch by Amazon seller, you will be reviewed for advancement to the next level once you have made ten successful sales.